How to Align a Satellite Dish

 Ever looked at your satellite dish and thought it was in an odd position?
 It’s no mistake.
 While you may have seen other houses with dishes in less conspicuous places, yours should probably stay where it is – unless you’re willing to sacrifice signal quality.

-Satellite dishes not only need a clear line of sight to a signal tower, but also the correct alignment.
+Satellite dishes are aligned in a particular way for a reason.
+They not only need a clear line of sight to a signal tower, but also require correct alignment for optimal image quality.
 Your dish installation engineer would have been well aware of this when deciding the best possible spot.

 Look around your local area.
 Although you may have seen properties elsewhere with dishes pointing in other directions, you’ll undoubtedly find that every dish in your immediate vicinity is pointing the same way.
 It’s no coincidence – they are all facing the same signal tower!

 If you’re searching how to align a satellite dish, you’re probably thinking about installing your own satellite dish or you would like to improve your current satellite signal.

 To help you, we have put together a guide to aligning satellite dishes which includes useful tips and advice on how you should be pointing your satellite dish.
 Failing that, our team of experienced satellite dish installers can always help you with alignment issues you may be facing.